jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Lurker Above.md

 RacialMods: +4 Stealth (+12 in rocky areas)
 Languages:
 SQ:
+SpecialAbilities:
+  Smother (Ex): >
-SpecialAbilities: Smother (Ex) When a lurker above grapples a target, it forms an airtight seal around its prey.
+    When a lurker above grapples a target, it forms an airtight seal around its prey.
 A grappled target cannot speak or cast spells with verbal components, and must hold its breath (see Suffocation, Pathfinder RPG Core Rulebook 445).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: